signalfx/signalfx-agent/docs/Overview.md

 only necessary if you have a very large number of metrics flowing through a single agent.

+## Configuration

+The agent is configured primarily from a YAML file.
+By default, the agent config is installed at and looked for at `/etc/signalfx/agent.yaml` on Linux and `\ProgramData\SignalFxAgent\agent.yaml` on Windows.
+This can be overridden by the `-config` command line flag.

+For the full schema of the config, see [Config Schema](./docs/config-schema.md).

+For information on how to configure the agent from remote sources, such as other files on the filesystem or KV stores such as Etcd, see [Remote Configuration](./docs/remote-config.md).

 ## Logging

 ### Linux